ctu01/Pre-Trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 Using a Pre-trained Image Classifier to Identify Dog Breeds

-In this project we had 2 main objectives:
+In this project we had the following objectives:

 1. Identifying which pet images are of dogs and which pet images aren't of dogs
 2. Classifying the breeds of dogs, for the images that are of dogs